 The Classics major at Union is very much a living and vital pursuit.
 Union excels at making connections among disciplines, and in many ways, Classics is the original interdisciplinary studies program.

-Students can undertake coursework in the ancient languages (Greek, Biblical Hebrew, and Latin), leading to study of ancient texts in the original language, with opportunities to minor in Greek, Latin, and Classical Civilization.
+Students can undertake coursework in the ancient languages (Greek, Biblical Hebrew and Latin), leading to study of ancient texts in the original language, with opportunities to minor in Greek, Latin, and Classical Civilization.
 Your courses also provide the basis for majors and minors in Religious Studies and numerous other interdisciplinary options.
-Recent interdisciplinary majors have combined classics with such fields as computer science, economics, mathematics, biology, history, French, English, and philosophy.
+Recent interdisciplinary majors have combined classics with such fields as biology, computer science, economics, English, French, history, mathematics and philosophy.

 Outside the classroom, our active Classics Club organizes trips to see plays on classical themes and promotes lectures about the ancient world.
 For many students, a highlight of their Union experience is studying abroad on the fall term in Athens, offered through the College Year in Athens (CYA).
 This program combines coursework in a broad range of areas related to ancient and modern Greece – often on site at an archaeological excavation and in its associated museum – with extended field trips to Crete and into the Peloponnese.
 A term in Florence led by a Union professor and exploring classically inspired Renaissance art is another exciting option for Classic majors.

-Whether immersed in the rhythms of 21st century life in Greece or grappling with arcane texts or, you will become skilled in problem solving, critical thought, and writing.
-This kind of liberal arts background will go a long way in preparing you for a career in business, communications, information technology, international relations, law, linguistics medicine, teaching, religion and many other fields.
+Whether immersed in the rhythms of 21st century life in Greece or grappling with arcane texts, you will become skilled in problem solving, critical thought and writing.
+This kind of liberal arts background will go a long way toward preparing you for a career in business, communications, information technology, international relations, law, linguistics medicine, teaching, religion and many other fields.